 The resource comprises the following modules: Slavery, the Slave Trade, and Law and Order in 19th Century America (1636-1880); Slavery in Antebellum Southern Industries (1700-1896); Slavery and the Law (1775-1867); and Southern Life and African American History, 1775-1915, Plantations Records, Parts 1-4.

-Sourced from the Lyndon Baines Johnson Presidential Library, the War on Poverty Community Profiles: Southern States provides analysis of poverty in America with an extensive inventory of historical data at a local level.
+Sourced from the Lyndon Baines Johnson Presidential Library, provides analysis of poverty in America with an extensive inventory of historical data at a local level.
 Each profile, composed as a narrative with statistical indices, contains information showing general poverty indicators, size and composition of the poor population, and selected aspects of geography, demography, economy, and social resources.
 Southern states in this collection include Alabama, Arkansas, Delaware, Florida, Georgia, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Virginia, and West Virginia.